RAPIDLY ADAPTABLE AFFORDABLE CRUISE MISSILE (RAACM™)

 Analysts have predicted a war with China over Taiwan could require hitting upwards of 50,000 targets, and a high tempo of airstrikes could empty munitions bins in less than two weeks.”

-RAACM received an additional $5M in funding in an Air Force Weapons line in the FY24 NDAA that survived in conference with the House and Senate:
+In this current Fiscal Year, RAACM™ received an additional $5M in funding in an Air Force Weapons line in the FY24 NDAA that survived in conference with the House and Senate and was signed by the President:

-Additionally, RAACM was highlighted as Directive Report Language by the HASC in the FY24 NDAA Report.
+Additionally, RAACM™ was highlighted as Directive Report Language by the HASC in the FY24 NDAA Report.
 Here is the language:

 Development of the Rapidly Adaptable Affordable Cruise Missile